fmemuir/COASTGUARD/README.md

 You'll find these in the AVISO Altimetry database under */auxiliary/tide_model/fes2014_elevations_and_load/*
 4. Decompress the archives (using 7zip or alternatives) and move them into the relevant folders in your local */aviso-fes/data/fes2014* directory (that you cloned in Step 1).

-When loading in the tidal data in the driver file, you should **change the tidal files path to wherever you have cloned the FES2014 repo to on your machine.**
+When loading in the tidal data in the COASTGUARD driver file, you should **change the tidal files path `tidepath` to wherever you have cloned the aviso-fes repo to on your machine.**

 ## Roadmap
 This code is live and the master branch is being updated often (daily to weekly).
 If you clone this repo, please update it regularly with `git pull`!